kipcole9/money/README.md

 The canonical representation of a currency code is an `atom` that is a valid [ISO4217](http://www.currency-iso.org/en/home/tables/table-a1.html) currency code.
 The amount of a `%Money{}` is represented by a `Decimal`.

+Note that the arguments to `Money.new/2` can be supplied in either order.

 ### Optional ~M sigil